 - Generally, you can expect your USA MSB license (Money Services Business) application to take approximately 1 week.

 - Within approximately 2 business days, applicants will have their MSB license application processed and approved through the BSA E-Filing System account.

 - The time taken to apply for a money transmitter license (if applicable) will depend on the state(s) your money services business is operating in and the number of license(s) you are applying for.

 How to apply for an MSB license in USA?

 - Tetra Consultants will assist you in preparing the documents required for the application of MSB license.
 Documents required include the FinCEN Form 107, business volume estimate, information about the ownership and control of the money services business and a list of agents that will be authorized to sell or distribute MSB services.

-- Once the required documents have been consolidated, Tetra Consultants will register your institution as a money services business with the Department of the Treasury through the BSA e-filing system.
+- Once the required documents have been consolidated, Tetra Consultants will proceed with the MSB registration of your institution as a money services business with the Department of the Treasury through the BSA e-filing system.

 Step 2: Implementation of Anti-Money Laundering (AML) Program

-- All money services businesses are required to develop and implement an AML program within 90 days after the business has been established.
+- Upon the grant of MSB registration, all money services businesses are required to develop and implement an AML program within 90 days after the business has been established.

 - Tetra Consultants will assist in providing the necessary legal expertise to implement an AML program that complies with the Federal Regulations.

 Step 3: Procurement of a Money Transmitter State License

 - Most money services businesses that provide money transmitter or money transfer services in the US will be required to obtain a money transmitter license.